ray-project/ray/doc/source/cluster/kubernetes/troubleshooting/troubleshooting.md

 ## Questions

-### Why are changes to RayCluster/RayJob CR not taking effect?
+### Why are changes to the RayCluster or RayJob CR not taking effect?

 Currently, only modifications to the `replicas` field in `RayCluster/RayJob` CR are supported.
 Changes to other fields may not take effect or could lead to unexpected results.